PatrycjaMolczan/Portfolio/README.md

 ```
 Hello World!

-My name in Patrycja and I’m software tester in the making.
+My name is Patrycja and I’m software tester in the making.
-Here I would like to share with you some of the things I have done to enhance my testing knowledge and skills.
+Here I'd like to share with you some of the things I've done to enhance my testing knowledge and skills.
 ```
 # Books
   - [Testowanie oprogramowania.
 Podręcznik dla początkujących](https://helion.pl/ksiazki/testowanie-oprogramowania-podrecznik-dla-poczatkujacych-rafal-pawlak,szteop.htm#format/d)